Survey on Hospital Factors Affecting Failure to Rescue in Pancreatic Surgery - PancreasGroup.org 2

 9. Staffing and Training

-Inadequate number of nursing staff or medical professionals to monitor postoperative patients effectively, and / or a lack of sufficient training and experience among the staff to recognize and manage complications promptlymay affect outcomes[1]
+Inadequate number of nursing staff or medical professionals to monitor postoperative patients effectively, and / or a lack of sufficient training and experience among the staff to recognize and manage complications promptly may affect outcomes.

 Not at all